 Under data protection legislation, the data that we hold about you is categorised as follows:-

 Sensitive Personal Data – Sometimes referred to as Special Category Data, this is data that is recognised to be more sensitive than the above personal data.
-The type of data that we may collect and process under this category includes information about your genetics, health, sex life and sexual orientation.
+The type of data that we may collect and process under this category includes information about your racial or ethnic origin, genetics, health, sex life and sexual orientation.
 We will only ever use this data for the purposes of diagnosis and treatment, and to ensure your care and safety as a patient.
 We will never use your sensitive personal data for targeted marketing purposes.

 Under data protection legislation, we must have a lawful reason for obtaining and processing your personal data.
 Below are the bases we use and an example of the purpose for which we use it: